-The exam schedule for 2024 Summer Session II is:
+The exam schedule for 2025 Summer Session I is:

-Midterm Exam 1: Monday, July 15 Midterm Exam 2: Thursday, July 25 Midterm Exam 3: Monday, August 5 Final Exam : Wednesday, August 7
+Midterm Exam 1: Wednesday, June 18 Midterm Exam 2: Thursday, June 26 Midterm Exam 3: Thursday, July 3 Final Exam: Wednesday, July 9

-Topics and format of the exams: The first midterm exam will cover the material of HW 1-3.
-The second exam will be based on HW 4-6, the third - HW 7-10.
-The final exam will be cumulative covering the material of the entire course.
-All exams will be open book, but must be solved by each student individually.
+Topics and format of the exams: The first midterm exam will cover the material of HW 1-4.
+The second exam will be based on HW 5-7, the third - HW 8-9.
+The final exam will emphasize the material covered on HW10-12 but will also include a cumulative part covering the material of the entire course.
+All exams will be open book but must be solved by each student individually.
 Any discussion or interaction with others (either in person or by electronic means) while taking an exam will be viewed as an academic integrity violation.